lijumjose/VIPMP/src/pages/docs/order_management/order_scenarios.md

   - No partial line item cancellations.
 - Same 1000 | 1002 | 1004 statuses.
-- As line items from an order get cancelled, the line item status on the original order changes from 1000 to 1008. o When all line items for an order are cancelled, the status changes to 1008 for the original order.
+- As line items from an order get cancelled, the line item status on the original order changes from 1000 to 1008.
+  - When all line items for an order are cancelled, the status changes to 1008 for the original order.

 ### Sample request